LittleLea/bible_bot/README.md

-# bible_verse
+# bible_bot

-Gem for parsing bible verse references
+Gem for parsing and working with bible verse references.